Shinano Kokubun-ji: History

 The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).

 The Shinano Kokubun-ji is located in the Ueda Basin on the north bank of the Chikuma River, with the ruins of the ancient Shinano Kokubun-ji located 300 meters to the south of the current temple.
 It is believed that the ancient provincial capital of Shinano Province was located nearby; however, archaeological excavations indicate that the Kokubun-ji ruins are not the original Nara-period provincial temple, but are an early Heian period reconstruction.
 The exact date of this Heian period foundation is uncertain, and traces of a fire lend some credence to temple legend that it was burned down in a battle between the armies of the central government and the forces of the rebel Taira no Masakado in 938 AD.
-Many other provincial temples around the country were destroyed during this period, due to a decline in the authority of the central government and rise of competing local warlords.
+Many other provincial temples around the country were destroyed during this period, due to a decline in the authority of the central government and rise of competing local warlords at the end of the Heian period.
+The stone pagoda in the current temple grounds is thought to date back to the Kamakura period (Ueda City Tangible Cultural Property), and temple legend has it that the 20.1-meter three-story pagoda was built in 1197 (by Minamoto no Yoritomo; although the style suggests that it was built in the mid-Muromachi period), so the relocation is believed to have occurred around the end of the Heian period.

 The ruins of the ancient Shinano Kokubun-ji are a square enclosure measuring 176.56 meters east-to-west by 178.05 meters north-to-south.
 Within this enclosure, the foundation stones for a Kondō, Lecture Hall, Great South Gate, Middle Gate and Pagoda, with a surrounding Cloister and priest's residence have been preserved.
-The layout mirrors that of the Tōdai-ji in Nara, the head temple of the kokubunji system, with the main buildings lined up in a single file from south to north, with the cloister connecting the Middle Gate and the Lecture Hall, and the pagoda located to the southeast of the Kondō.
+The layout mirrors that of the Tōdai-ji in Nara, the head temple of the kokubunji system, with the main buildings lined up in a single file from south-to-north, with the cloister connecting the Middle Gate and the Lecture Hall, and the pagoda located to the southeast of the Kondō.

 These ruins were adjacent to the Kokubun-niiji, or Provincial nunnery, whose layout was almost identical, but on a slightly smaller scale, with the enclosure measuring 148 meters square.
 The two sites today are separated by a railroad line, but both are preserved as part of an archaeological park.
 Two kiln ruins have been discovered some 200 meters northeast of these ruins, where the roof tiles used for both of these temple were made.

 In 1980, the Shinano Kokubun-ji Museum (信濃国分寺資料館, Shinano kokubunji shiryōkan) was built at the site of the temple ruins, and displays the excavated roof tiles, circular ink-stones, ceramics, earthenware, and other artifacts.
 It is located about a five-minute walk from Shinano-Kokubunji Station on the Shinano Railway.